-Did you notice After install October 2020 update version 20H2, Windows 10 PC unable to connect to the internet?
-Is your PC not connecting to the Wi-Fi network?
-Or you encountering network and internet connection issues on your PC after install windows 10 feature update 20H2 but cannot fix them?
-Basically, we first recommend running the network adapter troubleshooter that mostly fix network and internet connection related problems.
+Is your PC not connecting to the Wi-Fi network, are you encountering network and internet connection issues on your PC after installing windows 10 feature update 22H2 but cannot fix them?
+Basically, we first recommend running the network adapter troubleshooter that mostly fixes network and internet connection problems.
 But if you are unable to solve one or more network issues using built-in troubleshooters or can’t figure out your issue after applying various solutions That cause you should consider resetting network settings to default setup that mostly fix the problem.

 What is Windows 10 Network Reset?

 Network Reset is a new feature in Windows 10 which lets you reset your network and fix connectivity issues with the click of a button.
 Applying Windows 10 Network Reset option

 - TCP/IP settings will be reset to default.